 Skin cancer is the leading form of cancer in this country, but regular skin cancer surveillance can protect your health by catching skin cancer early.
 The team of skin cancer specialists at the office of Ali Hendi, MD, offers comprehensive visual exams to check for signs of disease.
-The practice includes Ali Hendi, MD, a board-certified dermatologist, and Joy Green, PA-C, and is conveniently located in Chevy Chase, Maryland.
-Call today or schedule a consultation online for skin cancer surveillance to safeguard your health.
+The practice includes Ali Hendi, MD, a board-certified dermatologist and is conveniently located in Chevy Chase, Maryland.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Call today for skin cancer surveillance to safeguard your health.

 Skin cancer comes in a variety of forms, and some kinds are more frequent or dangerous than others.
 More than 98% of skin cancers are either basal cell and squamous cell carcinomas.